Sisters of the Holy Cross

-The Sisters of the Holy Cross (CSC) are one of three Catholic congregations of religious sisters which trace their origins to the foundation of the Congregation of Holy Cross by the Blessed Basil Anthony Moreau, CSC, at Le Mans, France in 1837.
+The Sisters of the Holy Cross are one of three Catholic congregations of religious sisters which trace their origins to the foundation of the Congregation of Holy Cross by Basil Moreau in Le Mans, France in 1837.
+Members designate themselves with the post-nominals CSC.

 The other two congregations of religious women in the tradition of the Holy Cross Family are the Marianites of Holy Cross (New Orleans, Louisiana) and the Sisters of Holy Cross (Montreal, Quebec, Canada).
-Their motherhouse is located in Notre Dame, Indiana.
+The Sisters of Holy Cross motherhouse is located in Notre Dame, Indiana.

-They are distinct from the Sisters of the Holy Cross Menzingen, a teaching congregation founded separately in Switzerland in 1844.
+They are distinct from the Sisters of the Holy Cross Menzingen, a teaching congregation founded in Switzerland in 1844.

-History
+Early history

-In 1837, Father Moreau, established the Congregation of Holy Cross.
+In 1837, Basil Moreau established the Congregation of Holy Cross.
 The congregation took its name from the neighborhood of Sainte Croix in Le Mans, where the 12th-century church, Notre Dame du Sainte Croix, was to become the mother church of the new foundation.
-In 1841 Fr.
-Moreau founded a society of sisters within the Congregation.
+In 1841, Moreau founded a society of sisters within the Congregation.

-In June 1843, four sisters left the mother house in France to join Father Edward Sorin C.S.C. at his mission at Notre Dame, Indiana.
-A second story had been added to the log chapel at Notre Dame for their convent.
-The Sisters of the Holy Cross had been founded originally to care for the housework in the boarding schools conducted by the priests.
-Upon their arrival, they took charge of the sacristy, infirmary, clothes room, etc. In 1844 a novitiate was opened at Bertrand, Michigan, six miles from Notre Dame.
+In June 1843, four sisters left the mother house in France to join Edward Sorin at his mission at Notre Dame, Indiana.
+A second story had been added to the log chapel at the University of Notre Dame for their convent.
+The Sisters of the Holy Cross were founded originally to care for the housework in the boarding schools conducted by the priests.
+Upon their arrival, they took charge of the sacristy, infirmary, clothes room, etc. In 1844, a novitiate was opened at Bertrand, Michigan, six miles from Notre Dame.
 The sisters taught the children of the neighbourhood, and cared for several orphans.
-With assistance from the Society of the Propagation of the Faith the sisters were able to extend their work.
+With assistance from the Society for the Propagation of the Faith, the sisters were able to extend their work.